hande-qmc/hande/documentation/manual/input/calcs/fci.rst

 Full Configuration Interaction
 ==============================

-Calculate the ground state of a system via a full diagonalisation of the Hamiltonian matrix [Knowles89]_.
+Calculate the ground state of a system via a full diagonalisation of the Hamiltonian matrix [Knowles89]_, or the Davidson iterative diagonalisation scheme [Davidson75]_ if only a few lowest eigenpairs are sought.

 .. code-block:: lua